Can a US Citizen Buy a House in Morocco? Honest 2026 Guide from the Ground

 At a Glance: Morocco Property for US Citizens

-• US citizens can own urban residential property (apartments, villas, riads) with the same rights as Moroccans, provided the property sits on a registered titre foncier.
+• US citizens can own urban residential property such as apartments, villas, and riads, provided the property sits on a registered titre foncier.

-• Budget 7% to 10% of the purchase price for closing costs (registration duty, notary, land registry, stamps, agent fees).
+• Budget 7% to 10% of the purchase price for closing costs including registration duty, notary fees, land registry, stamps, and agent fees.
+Verify current rates with your notary before signing.

 • Every real property sale must go through a Moroccan notary, who is legally responsible for collecting your taxes and registering your title.